GARAGE SALE TRAIL

 council case studies

-Regional Success: MidCoast Council
+Regional Wins: MidCoast Council

-With the transition to a circular economy now firmly on the agenda across New South Wales and significant per capita waste generation targets to achieve, MidCoast Council, along with 80 other councils across the country, are taking a community-driven approach through the Garage Sale Trail program.
+With the transition to a circular economy now firmly on the agenda across New South Wales and significant per capita waste generation targets to achieve, MidCoast Council are showing how putting sustainability first reaps rewards for the region.

 In their first year of partnering with the Garage Sale Trail, MidCoast Council exceeded their initial targets with over 80 residents registering either a group or individual sale.